syphon-org/syphon/readme.md

 ## 🏗️ Building
 You may notice Syphon does not look very dart-y (for example, no \_private variable declarations, or using redux instead of provider) in an effort to reduce the learning curve from other languages or platforms.
 The faster one can get people contributing, the easier it will be for others to maintain or oversee a tool that does not exploit the user.

+### continuous integration

+See our [CI script](/.drone.yml) if you wish to set up automated builds.
+It should also contain the most up-to-date build steps in case you are having trouble with those below.

 ### workstation
 - workstation independent setup for Syphon development
     - install flutter (stable channel for all platforms)